MinervaExpt/LowRecoilPions/README.md

 # LowRecoilPions
 Mehreen's Low Recoil Pion Inclusive Analysis (updated MAT framework)

-Analysis Code is mainly in LowRecoilPions directory. michelEventLoop.cpp is the one mainly used to output both event level histos and michel level.
+Analysis Code is mainly in LowRecoilPions directory. twoDEventLoop.cpp is the one mainly used to output for event level histos and studiesEventLoop.cpp is for michel level.

 For MATMINERVA: follow directions in https://github.com/MinervaExpt/MAT-MINERvA